wpmudev/coursepress/README.md

 **Note:**  It assumes that i18 tools are installed, see 'Other' below)

 To use `grunt` you will need to have NPM (Node.js Package Manager) installed.
 (See 'Other' below)

+#### Packaging release branches for release

+##### CoursePress Pro

+The recommended way to package the `coursepress/pro` branch is to use the packaging script by Aaron, found here: https://gist.github.com/uglyrobot/e872d1a9efc122b6bae2 OR by using `git-archive-all --force-submodules`.

+This will respect the .gitattributes filter and produce a zip file that can be uploaded to the WPMU DEV Project.

+In both cases, please make sure that you tag the `coursepress/base` branch with the version.

+##### WordPress.org

+The `coursepress/standard` branch is created for release on WordPress.org.
+You will need to copy the folders (only visible ones) to the `trunk` folder of your local SVN checkout of the WordPress.org hosted repo.

+Than follow the recommended WordPress.org guides for tagging the release with the current version number.
+See <https://wordpress.org/plugins/about/svn/>

 ### Other